LucasAlfare/FLListening/README.md

 }
 ```

-As you can see, this approach still dupicating the labls, but we should follow this direction on next updates.
+As you can see, this approach still duplicating the labls, but we should follow this direction on next updates.